adamjgrant/Amadeus/README.md

 # Non-CSS values

 In modern CSS preprocessors, variables can be used for values that do not immediately translate to CSS values.
+In this case, variables should announce their special traits with a leading `_`.

 For example maps:

+    $[_name]: value
     $_fontSizes: (small: 14px, medium: 16px, large: 18px)

 or custom reusable pieces of your CSS's mixins:

+    $[_name]: value
     $_scalingFactor: 1.2

-In this case, variables should announce their special traits with a leading `_`.

 # Variable categories